Anviori/Photoplethysmograph_Beat-to-Beat-Heart-Rate/README.md

 adjusted to aquire the ideal voltage.
 This voltage is the set-point voltage. [*Schematic: Figure2*](#figure2-autocalibration)

-A digital potentiometer is used to automatically adjust the current through the infrared LEDs until the photo-transistor's collector voltage is equal to the set-point voltage; a voltage between 0.3V and 1.0V. [*Schematic: Figure3*](#figure3-analog-front-end-circuit-with-digital-potentiometer)
+A digital potentiometer is used to automatically adjust the current through the infrared LEDs until the photo-transistor's collector voltage is equal to the set-point voltage (this was ensured using the MCU's analog comparator); a voltage between 0.3V and 1.0V. [*Schematic: Figure3*](#figure3-analog-front-end-circuit-with-digital-potentiometer)

 The system measures heart rates from 40 to 200 bpm and displays them on an LCD with a resolution of 0.1 bpm. [*System Demo Video*](#demo-video)